marcoarment/secondcrack/README.markdown

             (this can technically be anywhere but it's easiest to keep it here) main.php
             rss.php
+        hooks/
+            (optional, code that executes on every new post, see example-hooks) post_twitter.php

 If you're going to use Dropbox to publish, put that top-level blog-source folder somewhere in your Dropbox folder.